petershin/liferay-learn/docs/liferay-cloud/latest/en/platform-services/backup-service/downloading-and-uploading-backups.md

 You must [create and compress a database dump](#creating-the-database-file) to a `.gz` archive to upload it.

-You can also add the `--concurrency` flag with a number of streams to upload in parallel (up to 10,000).
+You can also add the `--concurrency` flag with the number of streams to upload in parallel (up to 10,000).

 ## Preparing the Database and Document Library for Upload